cometbft/cometbft/docs/architecture/adr-110-remote-mempool.md

     // Fetch as many transactions as possible that cumulatively take up at most
     // this number of bytes.
     int64 max_bytes = 1;

-    // Fetch as many transactions as possible that cumulatively use at most this
-    // gas quantity.
-    int64 max_gas = 2;
 }

 message FetchResponse {